Complete Financial Questionnaire

 Repeated interruptions can leave a person feeling very tired during the day.

-OSA is classified minor or major depending on symptoms and response to treatment, impact on personal, work or social life and number of episodes of apnoea’s per hour
+OSA is classified as minor or major depending on the symptoms, response to treatment, impact on personal, work or social life and number of episodes of apnoea per hour

 The most common sleep disorders I see in clients applying for life insurance are: